ashander/ftprime/writeups/branch-lengths-methods.md

     f(x_1,x_2) = \frac{x_1 (n_2-x_2) + (n_1-x_1) x_2}{n_1 n_2 - n_{1 \cap 2}^2} ,
 \end{aligned}$$
 where $n_{1 \cap 2}$ is the number of samples in both $A_1$ and $A_2$.

+# Considerations with overlapping leaf sets

+Here is discussion of how to compute the statistics in a consistent way (as defined above) when leaf sets are not disjoint.
+We don't use this.

 ## Y statistic with overlapping leaf sets